 PHASE 3 (if the asylum seeker has been rejected):

 • Move to return center Avnstrup, and maybe later to departure center Sjælsmark or Kærshovedgård (run by the Danish Prison and Probation Service)

 • No cash allowance (pocket money) or self catering

 • Risk of imprisonment in the Ellebæk Prison

 The majority of the rejected asylum seekers leave Denmark on their own or are otherwise deported within a year or two.
-However, a small group of asylum seekers live in the asylum centers for many years, up to 18 years.
+However, a small group of asylum seekers live in the asylum centers for many years, up to over 20 years.
 These long stays in the asylum centers can be caused by a number of potential factors but are most commonly caused by difficulties determining an asylum seeker’s identity and country of origin or by asylum seekers resisting her/his departure order.
 Read more about this topic in the report Asylum Camp Limbo and under Deportation hindrances.